Origins of the Essex County Jail

 C Former County Courthouse Dungeons The 1810 county courthouse was a three-story affair with courtrooms and county offices on the first two floors and the debtors’ prison on the top floor.
 Quarters for criminal offenders were built in the dark cellars and formed part of the foundations of the structure.

-Before they built the old Essex County Jail, there was an even older jail… Before Haviland began work in Newark, Essex County built its courthouse with a jail in the dark and damp basement dungeons at the location where Grace Church now stands.
-The structure burned down in 1835.
-This photo (taken 2014) shows the ruins of this jail The foundations of Grace Church are built on these ruins.
+Before Essex County built the old Essex County Jail in 1837, there was an even older dungeon for inmates.
+Essex County built its courthouse with a jail in the dark and damp basement dungeons at the location where Grace Church now stands.
+This structure burned down in 1835.
+This photo (taken 2014 by Myles Zhang) shows the jail dungeons that survived the fire.
+The foundations of Grace Church are built on this dungeon.

 John Haviland’s Other Works